 Choose your topic

 I’ve met a lot of my fellow bloggers on this inspiring journey.
-And one thing we all agree on is that finding a niche topic is essential.
+And one thing we all agree on is that finding a niche topic is essential for a successful blog.
 The jack-of-all-trades-master-of-none blogs don’t get very far in this world.
 People are looking for specific and detailed information.
 So, choose a niche, and stick to it.
 It’s also easier to come up with content ideas when you have a clear focus.
 Here on my blog, I’m dedicated to help moms make the most of their life.
 Others might focus on sports, gaming, or fashion.
 Give your blog a goal and direction from the beginning.

 Choose a domain name

-Next up, you need your web hosting.
+Next up, you need your web hosting for a successful blog.
 You can usually buy this at the same time as your domain name.
 Plus, it’s easier to get it all in one bundle.
 If you’re making a weird face at your computer screen and mouthing ‘what’s web hosting?’
 I’ll tell you.
 Web hosting is essentially renting a corner of the internet.
 Web hosting companies are like landlords.
 They rent you their internet land, and you can build your website there for a certain time.
 For now, the cheapest option is more than enough to get started.
 As you grow, you might want to upgrade your size and speed of host.

 Now that you’ve got your foundations sorted, it’s time to build the site!
 Now, there are lots of options out there for you.
 Most bloggers I know use WordPress.
 It’s the industry-standard website builder.
 (There are also others, like Wix, Tumblr, and Drupal).
 WordPress, however, is straightforward, simple, and easy for newbies.
 You’ll simply choose a template, and make tweaks by dragging and dropping boxes.
 You can input content and blogs just like you would on Microsoft Word.